-There are several circumstances when you may need to file an amended return.
+There are several reasons you may need to amend your tax return.

 - You noticed a mistake right after you filed.
 You shouldn’t just send a second return, and if you e-filed, the IRS won’t accept a second return.